This unique Halloween skeleton decor is made using different sized dowel rods – AND it glows! So spooky and fun to make.

 Don't worry if the white paint goes onto the green a little bit – we're going to touch that up too.

 Then turn the plaque over and touch up the green.
 After that, put at least 4 – 5 coats of Mod Podge Glow-in-the-Dark on the skeleton face, but ONLY on the white parts.
 Let dry.
-You need this many coats to get a decent glow.
+You need this many coats to get a decent glow on your skeleton decor.

 Paint the rest of the plaque (not the skeleton) with Matte Mod Podge.
 Let that dry.